 The Company has certain commitments related to its notes receivable investments that it may be required to fund in the future.
 The Company is generally obligated to fund these commitments at the request of the borrower or upon the occurrence of events outside of the Company's direct control.
-As of December 31, 2022, the Company had three notes receivable with a total of \$18.2 million of unfunded commitments.
+As of December 31, 2023, the Company had six notes receivable with a total of \$46.3 million of unfunded commitments.
 If commitments are funded in the future, interest will be charged at rates consistent with the existing investments.
-As of December 31, 2022, the Company has recorded a \$0.3 million CECL allowance that relates to the unfunded commitments, which was recorded as a liability in Other liabilities in the consolidated balance sheet.
+As of December 31, 2023, the Company has recorded a \$0.7 million CECL allowance that relates to the unfunded commitments, which was recorded as a liability in Other liabilities in the consolidated balance sheet.
 See Note 6 for more information.

 The Operating Partnership has entered into standby letters of credit related to the guarantee of future performance on certain of the Company's construction contracts.
 Letters of credit generally are available for draw down in the event the Company does not perform.
-As of both December 31, 2022 and 2021, the Operating Partnership had outstanding letters of credit totaling \$9.5 million, as noted above.
+The Operating Partnership had no letters of credit outstanding as of December 31, 2023.
+As of December 31, 2022, the Operating Partnership had outstanding letters of credit totaling \$9.5 million.